NathanaelMutua/notes-on-git/README.md

 - Image styling and manipulation (**Diis Asma**)
 - Partial paragraph styling and readme.md creation (**Nathanael Mutua**)
 - Pull Management, Partial paragraph styling and page layout/background (**Halima Mohamed**)
+- I have recently done an update on the design, incorporating whatever new skills we have learnt during our most recent session.(**Nathanael Mutua**)